India's love affair with gold may be over, as prices slide

 Term deposits in Indian banks have also risen but by a more modest $3.6 billion since April, compared to a drop of $2.9 billion last year, central bank figures show.

 A decade-long surge in gold prices to 2013 led investment buying of bars and coins to quadruple.
-Over the same time, sales of traditionally more popular jewelry rose by just a quarter.
+Over the same time, sales of traditionally more popular jewellery rose by just a quarter.

 But since hitting a record high of 35,074 rupees per 10 grams in August 2013, local gold prices have fallen steadily, tracking weakness in overseas prices and a strengthening rupee.